The G C Gibson Charitable Trust

 1. Align with excluded categories: Check the exclusion list carefully - several specific areas (hospices, animal sanctuaries, cancer care, etc.) are explicitly excluded

-1. Accept the odds: With less than 2% success rate, treat this as a lottery but ensure your application is high quality
+1. Accept the odds: With a “negligible” chance of success, treat this as highly competitive but ensure your application is high quality

-1. Target smaller organizations: The trust prefers charities where their grant will have significant impact relative to organizational size
+1. Target smaller organisations: The trust prefers charities where their grant will have significant impact relative to organisational size

 1. Apply during the window: July 31 - end of August only; no advantage to early submission so take time to craft a quality application